Adam Elliot: Brother (1999)

 Thanks to the success of his first two shorts, Brother became the natural conclusion to what is now referred to as a trilogy.
 Funded by the Australian Film Commission and SBS Independent, this short explores the childhood memories of Elliot's brother.
-In several interviews Elliot has stated that it is his most factual and autobiographical film and that the Brother is in fact himself.

 Brother marks the height of Elliot's minimalist approach and aesthetic.
 He made it in a friend's spare bedroom above falafel shop in the bohemian inner city suburb of Fitzroy, Melbourne.
 Elliot set strict rules for himself: the film should be made in a completely analog fashion using a limited amount of tools and equipment.
-In keeping with his purist ideals, he edited it on a Steenbeck, rejecting the offer of the use of a computer.
+In keeping with his purist ideals, he edited it on a Steenbeck.

 Like the two previous chapters of the trilogy, Brother was narrated by William McInnes.
-It traveled to many international festivals, winning Elliot two AFI Awards: one for Best Australian Short Animation and one for best Australian Short Screenplay.
-The budget for Brother was $52,000 AUD.
+It travelled to many international festivals, winning Elliot two AFI Awards: one for Best Australian Short Animation and one for best Australian Short Screenplay.

 Harvie Krumpet (2003)

-Running for 23 minutes, this next film marked Elliot's slow venture into colour and the establishment of much more complex, longer and dynamic plot structures.
-While still using the narrator to drive the story, his animation became more dynamic and the storylines more complex.
-This film was made back at his father's storage facility and was the first time Elliot has substantial assistance from a full-time producer, Melanie Coombs, and two model making assistants, Michael Bazeley and Sophie Raymond.
-He also used the mentoring skills of Darren Burgess, an experienced animator from Adelaide.
-The film took over a year to shoot on a modified super 16mm Bolex and was the first time Adam used new digital software that assisted in the viewing of captured frames.
-This new software has since revolutionised stop motion animation, so animators no longer have to wait for dailies and can see their work played back in real time immediately after frames are gathered.
-They no longer have to animate "blind".
-On average Elliot shot between five and ten seconds of footage per day.
 The budget to the film was AUD380,000; it was narrated by the Academy Award-winning actor Geoffrey Rush, with character voices by Kamahl, John Flaus and Julie Forsythe.
 In 2004 the film won an Academy Award for Best Short Animation.
-Harvie Krumpet has played at over 100 film festivals and won over forty major awards.
-In 2005 it was named as one of the top 100 animated films of all time by the board of the world's largest animation festival in Annecy, France.